chaoseng/wg-chaoseng/WHITEPAPER.md

 * **Network dependant services:** Can we cope with a link failure when the network (internal or otherwise) cannot be trusted?
 * **Service release impact may not be tested for peripheral aspects of the system:** How does a new poorly performing release of one of the internal services impact our system?
 * **Testing the engagement process and ensuring employees understand how to respond to pages and where playbook resources are**: Do the actors know how to react in the case of failures, especially cascading failure modes?
 * **Surfacing unknown/transitive dependencies within a system:** How well do the actors understand the dependencies within the system, especially as complexity increases?
 * **Testing for service resilience** Are the services in the distributed system resilient and able to gracefully handle (and recover from) unexpected failures?
 * **Service Inter-Dependency** How well does the system handle a degraded service that other services depend on?
 * **Multi-cloud migration** Has the appropriate stress testing occurred on a distributed system that is moving to the cloud or spreading across many cloud?

 ## Practicing Chaos Engineering

 ### Getting Started With Chaos Engineering

+#### Warning with the word Chaos

+"Chaos" can be a scary word because of the ideas associated with it.
+It is important to notice that the word _chaos_ is generic term for "complete disorder".
+Chaos engineering is the discipline to run experiments to expose that chaos, to make it visible.
+In our case, the chaos is in the system already.
+By exposing the inherent chaos of a system, that system is better understood and improvements can be made in order to make more it resilience.
+In other words, to make the chaos less affecting the availability of the system.

+If you see someone with a syringe and that person says to you: "I'm going to inject you with something it's going to be great".
+Would you trust that person ?
+Probably not.
+If you see a trained practitioner or a doctor with a syringe, that syringe contains a vaccine and the doctor explains to you what is it going to do to your body with the potential benefits of it.
+Would you trust that person ?
+Probably more than in the previous case.

+So it is important to mention the benefits of chaos engineering when talking about it to someone is not familiar with it.
+Talk about the results of the experiments as well as the experiments themselves.

 #### Is my system ready to endure Chaos Engineering?